 • Add the paneer and garam masala.
 Let it sit for 5 minutes, so the paneer soaks in the flavors.

-• Palak Paneer is ready to be served with naan, roti or paratha.
+• Palak Paneer is ready to be served with naan, roti, or paratha.

 Notes

-Stovetop Variation: The exact same preparation can be done in a sauce pan or stovetop pressure cooker.
-Do not use a non-stick pan, if you plan to use an immersion blender to puree the spinach.
+Stovetop Variation: The exact same preparation can be done in a saucepan or stovetop pressure cooker.
+Do not use a non-stick pan if you plan to use an immersion blender to puree the spinach.

 Fry Paneer: This is a personal preference.
-If you like to fry the paneer, you can fry in 2-3 tbsp oil in a pan or air fry it.
+If you like to fry the paneer, you can fry it in 2-3 tbsp of oil in a pan or air fry it.
 Then add the fried paneer to the blended spinach.

 Frozen Spinach: You can use frozen spinach in this recipe.
 The same cooking time should work well.
-The instant pot might just take longer to come to pressure.
+The Instant Pot might just take longer to come to pressure.

 Frozen Paneer: If using frozen paneer, thaw it in the refrigerator overnight.
 Then use it as suggested.

-Green Chili Pepper: I typically use Thai, Birdeye or Serrano Chili Pepper in my recipes.
+Green Chili Pepper: I typically use Thai, Bird’s Eye, or Serrano Chili Peppers in my recipes.
 Don’t forget to adjust to your taste.

 Created: This recipe was created in a 6qt Instant Pot DUO60 Multi-use Programmable Pressure Cooker.